India: A Premier Healthcare Destination for Cardiac Treatments

 HBG Medical Assistance from the past few years has been playing an important role in arranging Cardiology Treatments in India.
-HBG in association with the top-notch institutions of India provides cardiac treatments and surgery of each patient in accordance with all international norms and standards.
-HBG’s associated hospitals in India are absolutely identical to the level of the European standard and carry quality certificates by JCI, NIAHO, NABH and ISO; however our prices are below 2-5-7 times.
-HBG’s associated hospitals are not only equipped with the latest technology, but also have a team of world-class cardiac surgeons who possess all the traditional, modern and innovative methods of diagnosis and treatment.
-In most cases, the leaders of every surgical team trained and worked for a long time in the US, Western Europe and Australia, as well as qualified to work both abroad and in India.
+HBG in association with the top-notch institutions of India provides cardiac treatments and surgery for each patient in accordance with all international norms and standards.
+HBG’s associated hospitals in India are absolutely identical to the level of the European standard and carry quality certificates by JCI, NIAHO, NABH, and ISO; however, our prices are below 2-5-7 times.
+HBG’s associated hospitals are not only equipped with the latest technology, but also have a team of world-class cardiac surgeons who possess all the traditional, modern, and innovative methods of diagnosis and treatment.
+In most cases, the leaders of every surgical team trained and worked for a long time in the US, Western Europe, and Australia, as well as qualified to work both abroad and in India.

 HBG Esteemed Panel makes us the best medical assistance company of India for patient relief.

 HBG Medical Assistance is India’s most popular medical assistance company.
 It is accredited by NABH (National Accreditation Board for Hospitals and Health Care Providers) which is equivalent to JCI (Joint commissioner international) in this part of the world.
 It is the best accreditation in Healthcare which any healthcare delivery company can get.

 HBG has some wonderful offings in Heart Care.
 Heart treatment can be categorized depending upon the age of the patient or disease type.
 There is some heart disease that people are born with.
 These are called congenital heart defects.
 Sometimes these congenital heart defects are detected at an early age and we can treat them early by doing heart surgery.
 Sometimes these congenital heart defects are not detected and are revealed when a person grows up.
 We can still treat them by offering the patient’s heart surgery.